g0dEngineer/non-beliefism/Readme.md

 Thus, this paradigm persists such that belief is scrutinized/purged. (be it atheistic or theistic)

-The reasonably optimal goal is to contribute to critical thinking/atheistic/scientific methologogies for contributing to artificial general intelligence, often refered to as man's invention.
+The reasonably optimal goal is to contribute to critical thinking/atheistic/scientific methologogies for contributing to artificial general intelligence, often refered to as mankind's last invention.